Ex-NHDOT chief ’s company paves the way with new tech

 Campbell, state DOT commissioner from 2008 to 2011, is a partner and advisory board chairman at Treadwell Franklin Infrastructure Capital LLC.
 Last December, while on winter break from his duties at UNH, Clement was asked by Campbell as a favor to travel down to Florida to look at Infrastructure Preservation Corp., the infrastructure scanning company Treadwell Franklin was thinking of acquiring.

-“I went down, checked it out, came back and gave them a report,” said Campbell.
+“I went down, checked it out, came back and gave them a report,” said Clement.
 “And three weeks later, the second week in January, I got a call from Chairman Campbell and he said: ‘Hey, we’re going to take your advice, and we’re going to make a run to buy IPC.’
 “I said: ‘That’s fantastic, George.’

 And he said: ‘Here’s the deal; we’re only going to do it if you’re our president and CEO.’”
 Within a few short weeks with Clement at the helm, the board gave Clement its approval for the name change to Infraspect (a combination of infrastructure and inspection) and to open headquarters at 200 International Drive at the Pease International Tradeport in Portsmouth.